-(1) For the most current package and ordering information, see the Package Option Addendum at the end of this document, or visit the device product folder at ti.com.
+(1) For the most current package and ordering information see the Package Option Addendum at the end of this document, or see the TI web site at www.ti.com.

 ABSOLUTE MAXIMUM RATINGS(1)

 Over operating free-air temperature range, unless otherwise noted.